facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Within the Retirement Income Coordination Framework™, investments support.

-The portfolio is designed around income strategy, income sustainability, and tax coordination — not market forecasts.
+The portfolio is designed around income architecture, sustainability, and tax sequencing — not market forecasts.

-Risk is managed in relation to withdrawal needs, not headlines.
+Risk is managed relative to withdrawal needs, not headlines.

 Taxes as a Structural Constraint

-Taxes influence retirement outcomes more than most retirees anticipate.
+Taxes influence retirement outcomes more than most anticipate — especially over time.

-Withdrawal sequencing, Medicare thresholds, and long-term tax brackets must be evaluated together.
+Withdrawal sequencing, Tax thresholds, and long-term tax brackets are evaluated together.

 Decisions are structured deliberately — not reactively.